adriaanbd/data-structures-and-algorithms/Notes/Trees/binary_search_tree.md

 Trees are inherently unorganized.
 We know what the overall structure looks like, but we don't know where a specific element will be.
 However, if we add some rules to the ordering of elements in a tree, we could accomplish certain operations really fast.

-* When would you want to use these structures?

-* What tasks would they speed up?

-* What are the pros and cons of each approach?

 ## Concept

 A BST is a type of Binary Tree because every parent node has at most two children, but the values are sorted in a particular order: